-Tuscany’s tasty white wines often get overlooked due to the international glory this region’s reds enjoy.
+The international glory this region’s reds enjoy often overshadows Tuscany’s tasty white wines.
 But whilst the full-bodied reds are perfect for the winter months, things change when the balmy heat of summer starts to arrive and nights sat on a bustling piazza beckon.
 Then, the fresh, cool, crispness of a delicious white is called for, and the tasty whites of Tuscany are gaining in popularity by offering a surprisingly high amount of variety, style and quality.

 So, what tasty whites are on offer?

 The main grapes native to this region are Vernaccia, Vermentino, Trebbiano and Malvasia.
 Whilst Vernaccia di San Gimignano is a DOCG, most Tuscan whites come under a DOC, or, the more exciting IGT classification.
-Indicazione Geografica Tipica means that the only requirement to meet is that the grapes are grown within the region.
-Tuscany has readily embraced the concept of creating high quality IGT wines, and the lack of restrictions associated with this classification has enabled winemakers to be experimental in their expressions, resulting in creative bursts of flavor personal to each winemaker, as well as allowing non-native grapes to be grown and used on their own or in blends.
+Indicazione Geografica Tipica means that the only requirement to meet is that the grapes grew up within the region.
+Tuscany has readily embraced the concept of creating high quality IGT wines.
+The lack of restrictions together with this classification enables winemakers to be experimental in their expressions, resulting in creative bursts of flavor personal to each winemaker, as well as allowing to grow and use non-native grapes on their own or in blends.

 Which Tuscan white wine is best for me?

 Vernaccia di San Gimignano DOCG is one of the most well known white wines of this area.
 It follows typical Tuscan protocol; beautiful rolling vineyards surrounding a stunning medieval hilltop town.
 The grape itself creates wines of crisp acidity with tart apple and refreshing citrus flavours and a mineral finish.
 A deliciously, drinkable, good-value for money style of wine this really is perfect for a hot summer’s day.